 ¶ At the time of Bloody Sunday, for me, civil rights marches offered the opportunity to do something morally right.
 Members of the Catholic community in Derry were second-class citizens and were discriminated against.
 Any action taken against Government agencies was seen as anti Protestant but marches avoided that problem and were just about civil rights.

 On previous marches I had acted as a steward as I was convinced of the propriety of being involved....
 Civil rights marches were vehicles for people who had not protested before.
 They were a non-violent way of opposing injustice.
 Like me, many people were keen to examine their motives in being involved to ensure they were non-political.
 It is important to note how many people felt this way.
-(Michael McGuinness)NICRA was undeniably opposed to the established order in Northern Ireland; and it seems that, for some unionists, being anti-establishment was much the same thing as being pro-IRA.
+(Michael McGuinness)NICRA was undeniably opposed to the established order in Northern Ireland; and it seems that some unionists failed to see a distinction between being anti-establishment and being pro-IRA.
 Nevertheless, NICRA was not a violent organisation.
 Many Republicans were members, but others didn't see the point of it:

 ¶ I was not a member of [NICRA] and I had no interest in that movement.
 NICRA were into using subtle methods to achieve their aims of non violence.
 This was not a relevant organisation to us.
 I am asked whether it is likely that the Provisional IRA provided stewards for the march [on Bloody Sunday].
 The answer is no. The purpose of stewards was to keep people in line to stop them fighting.
 We were fighting people and it wouldn't make sense for fighting people to act as stewards to stop fighting.
 (PIRA 8)Inter-communal killings had been going on since the mid-1960s, but it was the start of the NICRA protest marches in 1968 that cracked Northern Ireland's thin veneer of civil order.
 It is one of the black ironies of those years that it was NICRA, a non-sectarian group with a moderate liberal programme, that opened the door to a bloody ethno-religious insurrection.
 This happened essentially because elements in the Protestant community, including members of the security forces, violently overreacted to NICRA's activities.
 This led in turn to a counter-reaction from the Catholic community: